microsoft/windows-admin-center-sdk/windows-admin-center-developer-tools/docs/learning/dialogs.md

     }
 ```

-To make the dialog fully functional, you'll need to then subscribe to the calling method so that you can take the appropriate action based on the user's selection:
+To make the dialog fully functional, you'll need to then 'subscribe' to the calling method so that you can take the appropriate action based on the result of the user's selection:

 ```ts
     public deleteSomething() {